MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 Pause is a feature allowing you to stop all update actions.
 For example, if the latest update for Microsoft 365 Apps isn't compatible with another app in your environment, you can pause the profile until the issue is resolved.
 Keep these points in mind when using pause:

 - When you pause a cloud update profile, all remaining update deployments are halted.
 They remain halted until an admin resumes the profile.
 Resume the profile as soon as possible to prevent blocking your devices from receiving updates.
-- Devices that received their update policies are now "in progress" and proceed with the assigned action.
+- For devices which are already in the "in progress" state, those continue with the update installation.
 Consider issuing a [rollback](#rollback) on these devices if necessary.
 - When a profile is paused, the rollback feature is still acknowledged.

 To pause and resume a profile, follow these steps: